nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 #### Implementation

-Set Tables command `[settables]` takes in a list of numbers as arguments and creates a TableList that is stored in the ModelManager
+Set Tables command `settables` takes in a list of numbers as arguments and creates a TableList that is stored in RHRH

-An AddEmployeeCommand is created through the usage of our addE command.
+A SetTablesCommand is created through the usage of our `settables` command.

-The process in which an Employee is added can be broken down into 2.
+The process in which a new list of tables is set can be broken down into 2.

 1. User input is sent into the RhrhParser and a SetTablesCommand is created.